bvaughn/react-virtualized/README.md

 import ReactDOM from 'react-dom';
 import { FlexTable, FlexColumn } from 'react-virtualized';

-// Table data as a list of array. const list = [
+// Table data as a array of objects const list = [
   { name: 'Brian Vaughn', description: 'Software engineer'
   // And so on...